AxtMueller/Windows-Batch-Deployment/README.md

 2. In order to disclose as little personal information as possible (IP address, online time, etc.), I do not use instant messaging and social media.
 Please write what you want in the E-MAIL.

 ### Paid services:
-1. Binary customization (Basic): Remove or modify all obvious characteristics of the public client program.
+1. Binary customization (Basic): A client program without copyright information and digital signature, its functionality is exactly the same as the public version, you have to sign it with your own digital certificate.
 2. Binary customization (Extra): The services of the previous entry, and more powerful self-protection for the client program.
-The customized version of WBD can be run on 64-bit Windows with HVCI enabled.
+The customized version of WBD is without VMP, so it can be run on 64-bit Windows with HVCI enabled.
-3. Source code (WBD only): All source code of WBD, including client and server.
+3. Source code (WBD only): Complete source code of WBD, including client and server.
 4. Source code (WBD & Client Installer): The services of the previous entry, and an installer that can install WBD client without triggering Windows Defender security warnings.

 # [Revision History](/binaries/README.md#all-revision-history)